protocol/research-website/content/posts/202010-gossipsub-v1.1/index.md

 ---

 Securing permissionless networks is the bane of open networks, starting with the Internet and every overlay network that operates over it.
 This challenge has persisted since the early days of the Internet to the current Web 3.0 generation.
-The crux is that in permissionless networks, anyone can choose their behaviour strategy, which creates an opportunity for malicious actors to exploit the setup for their own gain (or fame).
+The crux of the problem is that in permissionless networks, anyone can choose their behaviour strategy, which creates an opportunity for malicious actors to exploit the setup for their own gain (or fame).
 Historically, most attempts to solve this problem tried to work around it by creating a reputation system in which well-behaved peers are rewarded and badly-behaved ones are excluded.
 However, these systems are difficult to engineer because creating identities is normally cheap (see the seminal [Sybil paper](https://dl.acm.org/doi/10.5555/646334.687813)), which enables malicious actors to discard identities tagged with bad behaviour and create new ones to reset their score.

 In order to mitigate the attack vectors present in a permissionless network, we need a way to reward well-behaved peers while making it expensive for malicious peers to gain the power necessary to execute  a meaningful attack.
 To achieve this, we need a sophisticated solution that balances the benefits of  reputation systems and enhances them with features such as contribution to the network, time invested in participation, computing resources (see the seminal [Proof of Work paper](http://weis2006.econinfosec.org/docs/50.pdf)) and potentially staking (see [proof-of-stake systems](https://en.wikipedia.org/wiki/Proof-of-stake)) to build robustness into the fabric of the network.